Dreaming381/Latios-Framework-Documentation/Transforms/README.md

 transform system you use.
 For math operations using these transform types, look no further than the static `qvvs` class.

+### Motion History

+Motion History allows for tracking world transforms of previous frames.
+This can be used for various things, such as position-based dynamics, kinematic platforms, or motion vectors.

+### Hierarchy Update Modes

+Hierarchy Update Modes allow for specifying the various properties of a child transform that should be “locked” to world-space values.
+This brings ECS transforms much closer to the single-threaded expressiveness of classic `GameObject` transforms.

+### GameObjectEntity

+The `GameObjectEntity` mechanism allows for specifying non-subscene `GameObject`s as entities with automatic transform syncing.
+They can even be assigned a subscene “host” entity to combine baked entity data and runtime `GameObject` data all into a single entity.
+It is especially useful for things like the main camera.

 ### Chunk Efficiency

-All flavors of transform systems try to be as efficient as possible when it comes to chunk storage.
+QVVS Transform systems try to be as efficient as possible when it comes to chunk storage.
 Dynamic buffers are stored outside the chunk.
 Entities that purely copy their parent world transform replace their local transform component with a tag component.
 And entities without parents or children can function with a single world transform component as small as 48 bytes that is sufficient for physics and rendering.

 ### Deterministic and High Performance

-Unity’s Transform Systems suffer from little bugs which break determinism of change filters, chunk ordering, and child buffer ordering when dealing with complex dynamically-changing hierarchies.
-Not only does this module fix these issues, but it does so using special optimization techniques to outperform Unity’s systems as well.
+Unity’s Transform systems suffer from little bugs which break determinism of change filters, chunk ordering, and child buffer ordering when dealing with complex dynamically-changing hierarchies.
+Not only do QVVS transform systems fix these issues, but they do so using special optimization techniques to outperform Unity’s systems as well.

 But if the baseline performance isn’t enough, there are multiple algorithms